NaroaCS/AutonomousBicycleSimulation/docs/docs/Users/pretictive.md

 ---
 sidebar_position: 4
-label: Demand prediction and rebalancing
+label: Demand prediction
 ---
+# Demand prediction

 While we provide the results for our demand prediction in the file *demad_grid.csv*, we detail here the procedure that was followed to generate such files: